Skip to Main Content

 What are typical production timelines in Indonesia?

+Here is the breakdown.
 Indonesian production timelines must account for the country's archipelagic geography.
-A standard feature typically requires 4-8 weeks of pre-production, 5-10 weeks of principal photography, and 2-3 weeks of wrap.
-Inter-island logistics require advance planning.
+A standard feature mostly needs 4-8 weeks of pre-production, 5-10 weeks of principal photography, and 2-3 weeks of wrap.
+Inter-island logistics need advance planning.
 The rainy season (November-March in most regions) affects outdoor shooting.
-Heritage site permits for Borobudur and Prambanan require coordination with the Ministry of Education and Culture.
+Heritage site permits for Borobudur and Prambanan need planning with the Ministry of Education and Culture.

 What do crew rates look like in Indonesia?

-Indonesian crew rates are quoted in rupiah and are highly competitive by international standards.
+Here is how the picture comes together.
+Indonesian crew rates are quoted in rupiah and are highly competitive by global standards.
 Bali and Jakarta are the primary crew markets.
-A production manager with local experience helps budget accurately, negotiate competitive rates, and navigate Indonesia's employment regulations for foreign productions.
+A production manager with local experience helps budget accurately, negotiate competitive rates, and handle Indonesia's employment rules for foreign shoots.

 How do you match a production manager to my production?